 The bigger influence on retail: Black Friday, or Sandy?

-People crowd the first floor of Macy's department store as they open at midnight on November 23, 2012 in New York to start the stores' 'Black Friday' shopping weekend.
+People crowd the first floor of Macy's department store as they open at midnight to start the stores' 'Black Friday' shopping weekend.

 New retail sales numbers were released today.
 One question is how much of all that shopping was caused by Black Friday and how much was a result of disaster-related spending created by Hurricane Sandy?